emmelleppi/use-r3f-assets/README.md

 yarn add use-r3f-assets
 ```

-⚠️ Make sure you also install `drei`, since this lib uses `useTextureLoader`.

 ## How it works

 The assets are hosted on github and served using [githack.com](https://raw.githack.com/).
 When you are ready to go live, remember to donwload the assets and host them yourself!